 Smart money or sharp money is a term that is used to point out that professional bettors or those that are skilled enough to make a living as a gambler, are what they are betting on.

-These individuals have more and better information than many oddsmakers at the top sportsbooks and they are highly respected and, to a degree, even feared.
+These individuals have more and better information than many oddsmakers at top sportsbooks like BetRivers (check our BetRivers Review) or Bet365 (check our Bet365 Review), and they are highly respected and, to a degree, even feared.

 How is it possible for such a person, a group of people, or even a syndicate to have more intel than a collection of oddsmakers?